eoas-ubc/eoas-ubc.github.io/docs/crs-eosc116.md

 1. Implement an exercise that uses the [Global Temperature](dashboards.md) dashboard app to explore anthropogenic aspects of climate change to facilitate comparison between present and past climate patterns.

 2. Build a versatile dashboard to emulate sketch-based learning activities that will allow instructors to specify a background image upon which students can sketch or add annotations.
 Initial activities are to be based on precedent from activities developed with older software that has become awkward to deploy.
-Examples are (or were) live at [example 1](https://www.eoas.ubc.ca/~quest/Lab3-sketch.html) and [example 2](https://www.eoas.ubc.ca/~quest/Lab1-2sketches.html) PDF versions of the lab exercises can be seen at <a href="files/Lab3-sketch.pdf">PDF eg1</a> and <a href="ffiles/Lab1-2sketches.pdf">PDF eg2</a>.
+Examples are (or were) live at [eg 1](https://www.eoas.ubc.ca/~quest/Lab3-sketch.html), [eg 2](https://www.eoas.ubc.ca/~quest/Lab1-2sketches.html) and [eg 3](https://www.eoas.ubc.ca/~quest/Sketch-NorthAm.html).
+PDF versions of the lab exercises can be seen at <a href="files/Lab3-sketch.pdf">PDF eg1</a> and <a href="files/Lab1-2sketches.pdf">PDF eg2</a>.

 ## Resources produced